Latest revision: Cabinet Order No. 127 of March 31, 2017

 (viii)any other relevant matters.

-(2)When the Minister of Finance issues a notification to the directly interested persons pursuant to the provisions of the preceding paragraph, the Minister of Finance shall send a written notification provided for in that paragraph to these persons other than the applicant, together with copies of documents and evidence submitted pursuant to the provisions of paragraphs (1) to (5) of the preceding Article (excluding part of documents and evidence found, by their nature, appropriate to be treated as confidential or submitted by the applicant as confidential information).
+(2)When the Minister of Finance makes a notification to the directly interested persons pursuant to the provisions of the preceding paragraph, the Minister of Finance shall send a written notification provided for in that paragraph to the directly interested persons other than the applicant, together with copies of documents and evidence submitted pursuant to the provisions of paragraphs (1) to (5) of the preceding Article (excluding part of documents and evidence that are found, by its nature, appropriate to be treated as confidential or that have been submitted by the applicant as confidential information).

-(3)When a request prescribed in paragraph (5), (13), (18) (including the cases where applied pursuant to paragraph (28) of Article 7 of the Act) or (23) of Article 7 of the Act has been made, if it has been decided not to initiate an investigation, the Minister of Finance shall promptly notify the applicant in writing of that fact and the reason therefor.
+(3)When a request prescribed in paragraph (5), (13), (18) (including the cases where applied mutatis mutandis pursuant to paragraph (28) of Article 7 of the Act) or (23) of Article 7 of the Act has been made, if it has been decided not to initiate an investigation, the Minister of Finance shall promptly notify the applicant in writing of this decision and the reason therefor.

 (Extension of investigation period)

-Article 6.If a decision has been taken to extend investigation period pursuant to the provisions of the proviso to paragraph (7) of Article 7 of the Act (including the cases where applied pursuant to the first sentence of paragraph (15) of that Article) or the proviso to paragraph (20) of that Article (including the cases where applied pursuant to paragraph (25) or (28) of that Article), the Minister of Finance shall promptly notify the directly interested persons in writing of that fact, the investigation period so extended and the reason for the extension and shall also give in the official gazette a public notice thereof.
+Article 6.When a decision has been taken to extend the investigation period pursuant to the provisions of the proviso to paragraph (7) of Article 7 of the Act (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (15) of that Article) or the proviso to paragraph (20) of that Article (including the cases where applied mutatis mutandis pursuant to paragraph (25) or (28) of that Article), the Minister of Finance shall promptly notify the directly interested persons in writing of this decision, the investigation period so extended and the reason for the extension and shall also give in the official gazette a public notice thereof.

-Article 7.When an investigation has been initiated, any interested persons (i.e., the directly interested persons, the producers, etc. concerned (in the case of organizations of the producers, etc. concerned, limited to those organizations in which the majority of direct or indirect members are Japanese producers of the goods) and the labor unions concerned (limited to those labor unions in which the majority of direct or indirect members are those engaged in Japan in the production of goods of the same kind as the imported goods) other than the directly interested persons; hereinafter the same applies) may, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of that paragraph, produce evidence or give testimony to the Minister of Finance with respect to the facts provided for in paragraph (6) or (14) of Article 7 of the Act, the changes in circumstances provided for in paragraph (19) of that Article (including the cases where applied pursuant to paragraph (28) of that Article) or the likelihood provided for in paragraph (24) of that Article.
-In this case, a person who produces evidence or gives testimony shall submit in writing the facts which the person seeks to prove by evidence or testimony and, if the person requests the evidence or the testimony to be treated as confidential, that fact and the reason therefor.
+Article 7.When an investigation has been initiated, any interested persons (i.e., the directly interested persons, and the producers, etc. concerned (in the case of organizations of producers, etc. concerned, limited to those organizations in which the majority of direct or indirect members are Japanese producers of the goods at issue) and the labor unions concerned (limited to those labor unions in which the majority of direct or indirect members are those engaged in Japan in the production of goods of the same kind as these imported goods) other than the directly interested persons; hereinafter the same applies) may, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of that paragraph, submit evidence or give testimony to the Minister of Finance with respect to the facts provided for in paragraph (6) or (14) of Article 7 of the Act, the changes in circumstances provided for in paragraph (19) of that Article (including the cases where applied mutatis mutandis pursuant to paragraph (28) of that Article) or the likelihood provided for in paragraph (24) of that Article.
+In this case, a person who seeks to submit evidence or to give testimony shall submit a document stating the fact to be proved by evidence or testimony and, if the person requests the evidence or testimony to be treated as confidential, this request and the reason therefor.

-(4)When the Minister of Finance has requested any interested persons to produce evidence or give testimony pursuant to the provisions of the first sentence of paragraph (2), the decision referred to in Article 10-2 (excluding any decision taken prior to the request for the evidence or testimony) and the decision referred to in Article 12 shall be taken only after the evidence has been produced or the testimony has been given; provided, however, that this does not apply if the interested person fails to produce evidence or fails to give testimony within a reasonable period.
+(4)When the Minister of Finance has requested any interested person to submit evidence or give testimony pursuant to the provisions of the first sentence of paragraph (2), the decision referred to in Article 10-2 (excluding any decision taken before the request for the evidence or testimony is made) and the decision referred to in Article 12 shall be taken only after the evidence has been submitted or the testimony has been given; provided, however, that this does not apply if the interested person fails to submit such evidence or fails to give testimony within a reasonable period.

 (Inspection of evidence, etc.)

-Article 8.When an investigation has been initiated, the Minister of Finance shall, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of paragraph (1) of that Article, provide the interested persons with an opportunity to inspect evidence produced under the proviso to paragraph (2) of Article 2, documents or evidence submitted under paragraphs (1) to (5) of Article 4, evidence produced under the first sentence of paragraph (1) or (2) of the preceding Article, documents or any other evidence which records testimony given under these paragraphs (excluding documents and evidence found, by their nature, appropriate to be treated as confidential, documents and evidence submitted by interested persons as confidential information and documents which record testimony given as confidential information) or documents submitted under paragraph (6) or (7) of Article 4 or the second sentence of paragraph (9) of that Article (including the cases where applied pursuant to paragraph (5) of the preceding Article) (referred to as “evidence, etc.” in the next paragraph).
+Article 8.When an investigation has been initiated, the Minister of Finance shall, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of paragraph (1) of that Article, provide the interested persons with an opportunity to inspect evidence submitted under the proviso to paragraph (2) of Article 2, documents or evidence submitted under paragraphs (1) to (5) of Article 4, evidence submitted under the first sentence of paragraph (1) or (2) of the preceding Article, documents that records testimony given under these paragraphs or any other evidence (excluding documents and evidence found, by their nature, appropriate to be treated as confidential, documents and evidence submitted by interested persons as confidential information and documents that record testimony given as confidential information) or documents submitted under paragraph (6) or (7) of Article 4 or the second sentence of paragraph (9) of that Article (including when these provisions apply mutatis mutandis pursuant to paragraph (5) of the preceding Article) (referred to as “evidence, etc.” in the next paragraph).

-(2)A person who seeks to inspect evidence, etc. pursuant to the provisions of the preceding paragraph shall submit to the Minister of Finance a document containing a list of evidence, etc. which the person seeks to inspect and the circumstances under which the person falls under an interested person.
+(2)A person who seeks to inspect evidence, etc. pursuant to the provisions of the preceding paragraph shall submit to the Minister of Finance a document containing a list of evidence, etc. that the person seeks to inspect and the circumstances under which the person is regarded as being the interested person.

 (Statement of opinions)